Audiences vs. segments

 - Custom Audience – build a custom audience using any combination of user profile and user behavior filters.

-- External Audience – use an audience from an external source (for example, Salesforce Marketing Cloud, Facebook) or a linked push notification campaign.
+- External Audience – use an audience from an external source (for example, Marketing Cloud, Facebook) or a linked push notification campaign.

 Creating a custom audience